HansOlsson/Modelica_StateGraph2/README.md

 Free library providing components to model discrete event, reactive and hybrid systems in a convenient way with deterministic hierarchical state diagrams.

-*Warning: Modelica_StateGraph2 is not fully Modelica compliant and will never be, since a better solution is now available with Modelica 3.3*
+*Warning: Modelica_StateGraph2 is not fully Modelica compliant and might never be.
+Modelica 3.3 introduced state machines as a replacement for clocked systems.
+However, for non-clocked systems the situation is less clear.
+One possibility is that the some of the good ideas from this library are integrated in Modelica.StateGraph in a Modelica compliant way.*

 ## Library description